aalok-sathe/chicago-faces-neural/README.md

 Note, CFD is not provided here in its original form due to copyright reasons.
-You will need to obtain your own copy from [here](http://faculty.chicagobooth.edu/bernd.wittenbrink/cfd/index.html) and organize and rename some of the files in the manner described below.
+You will need to obtain your own copy (at no cost) from [here](http://faculty.chicagobooth.edu/bernd.wittenbrink/cfd/index.html) and organize and rename some of the files in the manner described below.
 However, pickled data is kept in repo as git-lfs pointers, and contains implicit